kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-data/index.md

 It is recommended that you define your own mappings in order to specify the desired types for your collections and avoid default types that may be imprecise.
 :::

-If you're more familiar with the way relational databases store data, here is how it compares:
+If you're more familiar with the way relational databases store data, here is an analogy.
+Bear in mind that this is only to give you a rough point of comparison with a relational database, the similarities end here:

 | Relational databases storage | Document-oriented storage |
 | :--------------------------: | :-----------------------: |